Waterloo: Napoleon's last battle, 200 years on

-BRUSSELS (Reuters) - Ceremonies and re-enactments mark this week’s bicentenary of the Battle of Waterloo.
+BRUSSELS (Reuters) - Ceremonies and re-enactments will mark this week’s bicentenary of the Battle of Waterloo.

 “THE 100 DAYS”